f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 install-prerequisites.sh
 ```

-## 5. Infrastructure Configuration
+### 4. Configure Infrastructure

-Next, we will run the following command to configure the source TMOS virtual server, attach the WAF policy and validate if BIG-IP is setup correctly and the app is available.
+Next, we will run the following command to configure the source TMOS virtual server and attach the WAF policy and validate if BIG-IP is setup correctly and the app is available.

 ```bash
 ansible-playbook -i inventory.ini site.yaml
 ```

-## 6. Validate NGINX App
+### 5. Validate NGINX App

 Now that we have initialized and configured the infrastructure, we can check NGINX App availability and TMOS by running the commands: